Icehawk78/FrozenCookies/README.md

 What's new?
 -----------
+2018 Oct 27
+- Added Shimmering veil blacklists
+- Updated SE auto cast strategy to use new fractal engine instead of chancemaker.
+- Added farms to godzamok sold buildings as they contribute barely synergy. sells all farms except 1 for the garden. added a new option to limit farms just like cursors
+- Added Fractal engine reletaded upgrade values

 2018 Aug 6
 - New "Harvest Bank" option to select a higher Bank than for Frenzy/Clicking Frenzy if you want to get the maximum return from harvesting Bakeberries, Chocoroots, White Chocoroots, Queenbeets or Duketaters
 - Scenario selection for harvesting